KayChadow/Notes/web/xss.md

 Cross-Site Scripting is all about getting malicious javascript to execute.
 This allows an attacker to do basically anything on the client-side of the targeted user.
 A basic test to check if XSS is working, is by invoking the `alert(1)` function.
 Or use `alert(document.domain)` to show what domain the javascript is executing on.

-An attacker is then ablo to
+An attacker is then able to
 - Impersonate or masquerade as the victim user
 - Carry out any action that the user is able to perform
 - Read any data that the user is able to access